andrewsergejewich/utah-summer-analytics-challenge/README.md

 * `Regression_Analysis_NHL_2023_2024_Dataset.ipynb`: Contains the regression analysis performed on the data from the 2023-2024 NHL season.
 * `Regression_Analysis_NHL_Full_Dataset.ipynb`: Contains the regression analysis performed on the full set of data.

-## Results
-The results of the analysis are summarized in `report.pdf` which can be found in the `folder_name` folder.
+### report
+The `report` folder contains the following file:
+* `TheArtOfPenaltyKilling.pdf`: Contains a copy of the report that was submit to the Utah HC as my submission to the Summer Analytics Challenge.
+The raw file can be downloaded for viewing.